-Suggested Laboratory Lyercises:
+Suggested Laboratory Exercises:

-- Study of any commonly occurring the styledonous plant to understand the body plan and modular type of 21 19th - 2 Life forms exhibited by flowering plants thy visit to a forest or a garden). - 3 L.S. of shoot tip to study the organization of menistem and origin of leaf primordial - 4.
+- 1. Study of any commonly occurring diestyledonous plant to understand the body plan and modular type of growth. - 2.
+Life forms exhibited by flowering plants (by visit to a forest or a garden). - 3.
+L.S. of shoot up to study the organization of meristem and origin of leaf primordial. - 4.
 Monopodial and sympodial types of branching in monocots & dicots. - 5.
 Anatomy of primary and secondary growth in monocots and dicots using hand out sections of sunflower, maize, cucurbita stem and roots. - 6.
-Anamolous secondary growth in stem: Salvadora, Bignonia, Bougainvillia, Bouhaenia, Mycianthes, Leptadenia Deucena - 7.
-Study of diversity to leaf shape and size Internal structure of leaf-Dorsiventral and isobilateral leaves; study of stomatal types - 8 Examination of seed (monocot and dicot) Structure, seed viability test. - 9.
-Specimen and modifications of plant parts for Vegetative reproduction.
+Anamolous secondary growth in stem: Salvadora, Bignonia, Bougainvillia, Bouhaenia, Mycianthes, Leptadenia, Deacena. - Study of diversity in leaf shape and size Internal structure of leaf-Dorsiventral and isobilateral leaves; study of stormatal types. - 8.
+Examination of seed (monocot and dicot).
+Structure, seed viability test. - 9.
+Specimen study of modifications of plant parts for Vegetative reproduction.